IlfGauhnith/GophicProcessor/readme.md

 ---

 This structure follows common Go community practices and is inspired by well-known project layout patterns.
 It helps keep the code modular, scalable, and easy to navigate, making it ideal for growing projects like GophicProcessor.

+## Docker Compose Configuration

+The docker-compose file orchestrates four main services:

+- **db:**
+  Uses the official PostgreSQL 13 image.
+It creates a database using environment variables (`POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_DB`) and persists data with a named volume (`db_data`).

+- **rabbitmq:**
+  Runs RabbitMQ with the management plugin enabled, exposing ports 5672 (for AMQP) and 15672 (for the management UI).
+It uses environment variables for default user credentials.

+- **api:**
+  Builds the API service from the `./cmd/api` directory using its Dockerfile.
+It depends on the `db` and `rabbitmq` services and sets environment variables for database connectivity, RabbitMQ, and Google OAuth credentials.

+- **worker:**
+  Builds the worker service from the `./cmd/worker` directory using its Dockerfile.
+Like the API, it depends on the `db` and `rabbitmq` services and shares the same environment configuration for accessing the database and message queue.

+All services are connected via a custom bridge network (`gophic-network`), ensuring they can communicate seamlessly.
+This setup allows you to easily develop and run a microservices architecture with consistent environments and persistent data.